IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 2. You should see a new package on the list: `demoContract@0.0.2`.

 The package you just created can be installed onto any Hyperledger Fabric peer (running at the correct version).
 For example, you could right-click and choose "Export Package", then deploy it into a cloud environment using the IBM Blockchain Platform operational tooling console.
-We'll learn how to do this later: for now, we'll use it to upgrade the contract on our Local Fabric network, so there's no need to export your package just yet!
+We'll learn how to do this later: for now, we'll use it to upgrade the contract on our 1 Org Local Fabric network, so there's no need to export your package just yet!

 ### Step two: install

 In a real network, each of the organizations that will be endorsing transactions will install the smart contract on their own peers.
-Our basic local Fabric runtime only has a single peer-owning organization (`Org1`) with a single peer (`Org1Peer1`) and a single channel (`mychannel`).
+Our basic 1 Org Local Fabric runtime only has a single peer-owning organization (`Org1`) with a single peer (`Org1Peer1`) and a single channel (`mychannel`).

 So, we only have to install the new version of the contract on that single peer, then we will be able to upgrade the instance in `mychannel`.
 To do this...